darwin642/CLOUD-DEVOPS-HOMELAB/readme.en.md

 # ☁️ Cloud & DevOps Lab Portfolio

-A hands-on portfolio documenting my journey from IT Support into Cloud Infrastructure and DevOps.
+This is a hands-on portfolio documenting my journey from IT Support into Cloud Infrastructure and DevOps.

 This portfolio focuses on building, configuring, troubleshooting and automating real-world infrastructure rather than only studying theory.